-tACPs will be undertaking an academic level 7 programme in Advanced Practice in conjunction with completing this curriculum.
+Many tACPs will be undertaking their academic level 7 programme in Advanced Clinical Practice whilst completing this curriculum.
 It is therefore advised that educational meetings involve feedback from their HEI clinical practice tutor.
-In this way, themes and work plans across both the ACP curriculum and the Master's programme can be drawn together to ensure a robust and effective plan for the year ahead can be developed.
+In this way, themes and work plans across both the ACP curriculum and the Masters programme can be drawn together to ensure that a robust and effective plan can be developed for the year ahead.

 The tACP, HEI clinical practice tutor and the Educational Supervisor should have a meeting at the beginning of each year.
 They should review the tACP's progress thus far, agree learning objectives for the next year and identify learning opportunities.
-A personal development plan should be developed that highlights the experience needed, the evidence that will be gathered and any focused learning required.
+A personal development plan should be developed that highlights the experience needed, the evidence that will be gathered, and any focused learning required.